AmmaarahF/Introduction-to-HTML/README.md

 Working With Captions and Subtitles
 ------------------------------------------------
 - adding the track element and linking it to a text file to add captions to the video.
-- this element adds functionality to the video player, allowing users to toggle captions on and off or switch between differeent subtitle options.
+- this element adds functionality to the video player, allowing users to toggle captions on and off or switch between different subtitle options.
 - On the web, a file format called ibvtt, which stands for web video text tracks, will be used.
 It is a simple text file with a vtt extension that follows a specific convention for providing information.
 - To display these captions on the video, insert a track element within the video element.
 - On the track element, use the source attribute to specify the file.